Celtic studies: Celtic studies in the Germanosphere and the Netherlands

 In 1920, Julius Pokorny (1887–1970) was appointed to the chair of Celtic languages at Friedrich Wilhelm University, Berlin.
 Despite his support for centrist German nationalism and membership in the Catholic Church in Germany, he was forced out of his university position by the Nazis on account of his Jewish ancestry.
-He subsequently fled as a refugee to Switzerland but returned to Germany in 1955 to teach at Ludwig Maximilians University in Munich.
+He subsequently fled as a refugee to Switzerland but returned to Germany in 1955 to teach at LMU Munich.
 In Berlin, he was succeeded in 1937 by Ludwig Mühlhausen, a devout Nazi.

 After World War II, Celtic studies predominantly continued in West Germany and the Second Austrian Republic.
 Studies in the field continued at Freiburg, Bonn, Marburg, Hamburg as well as Innsbruck; however, an independent professorship in Celtic studies has not been instituted anywhere.
 In this period, Hans Hartmann, Heinrich Wagner and Wolfgang Meid made notable contributions to the scientific understanding of the boundaries of the Celtic language area and the location of the homeland of the Celtic peoples.
 In what became East Berlin chair in Celtic languages at what was renamed Humboldt University has remained unoccupied since 1966.

 Today, Celtic studies is only taught at a handful of German universities, including those of Bonn, Trier, and Mannheim, the Johannes Gutenberg University of Mainz, and the Philipps University of Marburg.
 It is also taught at the University of Vienna.
 Only Marburg, Vienna and Bonn maintain formal programs of study, but even then usually as a subsection of comparative or general linguistics.
 Only Marburg offers an M.A. course specifically in Celtic Studies.
 No Celtic studies research has taken place in the former centres of Freiburg, Hamburg or Berlin since the 1990s.
 The last remaining chair in Celtic studies, that at Humboldt University of Berlin, was abolished in 1997.

 The only Chair of Celtic studies in Continental Europe is at Utrecht University (in the Netherlands).
 It was established in 1923, when Celtic studies were added to the Chair of Germanic studies on the special request of its new professor A. G. van Hamel.